Ioan Andone: Dinamo București

 In the summer of 1983, Andone and teammate Mircea Rednic were transferred from Corvinul to Dinamo București in exchange for five players, including Nicușor Vlad, Teofil Stredie and Florea Văetuș.
 In his first season spent with The Red Dogs, he helped the club win The Double, coach Nicolae Dumitru using him in 24 league games in which he scored one goal and he played the entire match in the 2–1 victory over rivals Steaua București in the Cupa României final.
-Andone also appeared in six matches in the 1983–84 European Cup, the club eliminating title holders Hamburg in the campaign, reaching the semi-finals where they were defeated by Liverpool.
+Andone also appeared in six matches in the 1983–84 European Cup, as they eliminated title holders Hamburg in the campaign, reaching the semi-finals where they were defeated by Liverpool.
 He would reunite at Dinamo with his former coach from Corvinul, Mircea Lucescu.
-Their first performance was the winning of the 1985–86 Cupa României where in the final he played the entire match, which ended with a 1–0 win against Steaua, who had recently won the European Cup.
+Their first achievement was the winning of the 1985–86 Cupa României where in the final he played the entire match, which ended with a 1–0 win against Steaua, who had recently won the European Cup.

 He was in the center of a big scandal in the derby against Steaua in March 1989, which was lost 2–1 after Gheorghe Hagi opened the score, Andone equalized for Dinamo and Gabi Balint scored the winning goal for Steaua in the last minute of the game.
 Furthermore, referee Ion Crăciunescu eliminated Rodion Cămătaru and Claudiu Vaișcovici from Dinamo.
 Feeling disadvantaged by the referee, right after the game, Andone and Rednic showed some obscene gestures in front of the official tribune where Valentin Ceaușescu, the son of dictator Nicolae Ceaușescu and unofficial president of Steaua was staying.
 Initially, the Romanian Football Federation suspended Andone for one year, but after his friend from Steaua, Marius Lăcătuș, talked to Valentin Ceaușescu and convinced him to forgive Andone, his suspension was reduced to three months.
 Rednic also got away with it after a friend of his from Steaua, László Bölöni, talked to Valentin Ceaușescu.

-Afterwards, he played five games and scored one goal against Kuusysi Lahti in the 1988–89 European Cup Winners' Cup, reaching the quarter-finals where they were eliminated on the away goals rule after 1–1 on aggregate by Sampdoria.
-In the following season he won another Double with the club, Lucescu giving him 20 appearances in which he scored two goals in the league, and also played the full 90 minutes in the 6–4 win over Steaua in the Cupa României final.
-In the same season he made another European performance as he played eight games in the 1989–90 European Cup Winners' Cup, the team reaching the semi-finals where they were eliminated after 2–0 on aggregate by Anderlecht.
-On 9 May 1990, Andone made his last Divizia A appearance in Dinamo's 2–2 draw against FC Brașov, having a total of 255 matches with 35 goals in the competition, also totaling 29 games with three goals in European competitions.
+Afterwards, Andone played five games and scored one goal against Kuusysi Lahti in the 1988–89 European Cup Winners' Cup, helping Dinamo reach the quarter-finals where they were eliminated on the away goals rule after 1–1 on aggregate by Sampdoria.
+In the following season, he won another Double with the club, Lucescu giving him 20 appearances in which he scored two goals in the league, and also played the full 90 minutes in the 6–4 win over Steaua in the Cupa României final.
+In the same season, he made another European performance by playing eight games in the 1989–90 European Cup Winners' Cup, before the team was eliminated in the semi-finals following a 2–0 aggregate loss to Anderlecht.
+On 9 May 1990, Andone made his last Divizia A appearance in Dinamo's 2–2 draw against FC Brașov, totaling 255 matches with 35 goals in the competition and 29 games with three goals in European competitions.